willgrigg/majestic-lime-89e69/src/pages/products/mushroom-earrings.md

 ---
 title: Koray Bracelet
 description: >-
-  Koray Earrings.
-Items may take up to three weeks to process, for inventory and crafting.
   "Koray" Turkish meaning ember moon, these bracelet is handburned with the phases of the moon and put together to dangle beautifully.
 Made with poplar wood and silver plated chain.
 Please allow 3-4 weeks for processing.
 price: '20'
 order: 1
 featured: true